github/codeql/docs/codeql/ql-language-reference/signatures.rst

 Module signatures specify a collection of types and predicates that a module needs to contain under given names and matching given signatures.

-Contrary to type signatures and predicte signatures, the substitution of type signatures relies on nominal typing, i.e. modules need to declare at their definition the module signatures they implement.
+Unlike type signatures and predicate signatures, the substitution of type signatures relies on nominal typing. i.e. modules need to declare at their definition the module signatures they implement.

 In detail, a type signature definition consists of: